-Last summer we completed a large list of outside projects: new walkway, new front yard, painting the house and adding flower boxes.
-So today I am finally going to share how to spray paint your front door.
+Last summer we completed a large list of outside projects: a new walkway, a new front yard, painting the house, and adding flower boxes.
+So today I am finally going to share how to spray paint the front door.

 I started on a beautiful day and removed my front door early so it had plenty of drying time between coats.
-I slightly sanded the door and removed the dust before beginning.
+I lightly sanded the door and removed the dust before beginning.

-Here is a close up of the trim work next to the door.
-I love my red door and so glad that I choose red.
+Here is a close-up of the trim work next to the door.
+I love my red door and am so glad that I choose red.
 What color is your front door?